Marc Serre, PhD

 Arsenic in North Carolina: Public Health Implications.
 Rebecca Fry, Kyle Messier, Kenneth Rudo, Alison Sanders, Marc Serre, Mina Shehee (2012).
 Environment International, 38(1), 10-16.

-PhD, Environmental Modeling, University of North Carolina at Chapel Hill, 1999
+- PhD, Environmental Sciences and Engineering, University of North Carolina at Chapel Hill, 1999

-Fellowship, Hydraulics, National School of Electricity, Computer Science and Hydraulics, 1990
+- MS, Hydraulics, National School of Electricity, Computer Science and Hydraulics, 1, 1990